NVIDIA/FastPhotoStyle/USAGE.md

    --output_image_path PATH-TO-YOUR-OUTPUT
 ```

-Below is a 3-label transfering example:
+Below is a 3-label transfering example (images and masks are from the [DPST](https://github.com/luanfujun/deep-photo-styletransfer) work by Luan et al.):

 ![](transfer_with_label.png)

 ## Acknowledgement